-John Smith is a calendar year taxpayer who uses an accrual method.
-His real estate taxes for the real property tax year, July
+Juan Sanchez is a calendar year taxpayer who uses an accrual method.
+His real estate taxes for the real property tax year,

 You can elect to ratably accrue the taxes for each separate trade or business and for nonbusiness activities if you